flokoe/bash-hackers-wiki/docs/howto/getopts_tutorial.md

 (`--myoption`) nor XF86-style long options (`-myoption`).
 So, when you want to parse command line arguments in a professional ;-) way, `getopts` may or may not work for you.
-Unlike its older brother `getopt` (note the missing *s*!), it\'s a shell builtin command.
+Unlike its older brother `getopt` (note the missing *s*!), it's a shell builtin command.
 The advantages
 are:

 -   No need to pass the positional parameters through to an external program.
 -   Being a builtin, `getopts` can set shell variables to use for parsing (impossible for an *external* process!)
--   There\'s no need to argue with several `getopt` implementations which had buggy concepts in the past (whitespace, \...)
+-   There's no need to argue with several `getopt` implementations which had buggy concepts in the past (whitespace, \...)
 -   `getopts` is defined in POSIX(r).